gabinorsworthy/Python-Data-Sci/README.md

 # Python-Data-Sci
 **The exercises in this repository were designed and developed by [Eric Lohmar](https://github.com/EEdLoh).**

-Per the designer of this course, Eric Lohmar, this set of exercises serves to "[Explore] the world of the Python Programming language with the intent to gain an understanding of Data Science and Marchine Learning processes and skills."
+Per the designer of this course, Eric Lohmar, this set of exercises serves to "[Explore] the world of the Python Programming language with the intent to gain an understanding of Data Science and Machine Learning processes and skills."

 # Running the Files
 **01: Python Data Types and Collections**